 10 Essential things you need to know before laying porcelain paving

-You’ve heard the hype, but what are the truths & problems with porcelain paving?
+You’ve heard the hype, but what is the truth and problems with porcelain paving?
 Lee Bestall gives you his personal opinion after trialing it at home.

 1. Paving Choices